hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 How to specify the constraints in code

-To specify the constraints, we create an array named "constraints" and set it as
+To specify the constraints, we create an array named `constraints` and set it as

 ```